Friday, July 11, 2025

 The Importance of a Balanced Diet

 Eating a balanced diet is crucial.
 It gives your body the nutrients it needs.
-Focus on foods like vegetables, lean proteins, and whole grains.
+A healthy and balanced diet should include vegetables, lean protein sources, and whole grains.

 Metabolism and Caloric Intake